Skip to main content

 Exercise Routines: Movement for a Fit Heart

-While sedentary behaviors have been shown to increase cardiovascular and mortality risk,1 movement and exercise have many well-established health benefits, including enhanced mental and emotional well-being, increased physical fitness, and prevention of chronic diseases.
-As part of a healthy lifestyle, exercise routines and increased movement specifically contribute to improved cardiovascular fitness, reduced systemic inflammation,2,3 and a lower risk of cardiovascular disease (CVD).4
+Movement and exercise have many well-established health benefits, including improved mental health, increased overall fitness, and reduced risk of chronic diseases.
+Spending too much time seated with little physical activity has been linked to an increased risk of heart disease and reduced life expectancy.1 As part of a healthy lifestyle, exercise routines and increased movement specifically contribute to reduced inflammation in the body2 and a lower risk of heart disease.1,3

 AEROBIC, RESISTANCE, AND COMBINED TRAINING

 Aerobic and resistance training programs may have different routines, but both have shown similar benefits for cardiovascular fitness.
-Two 2020 randomized controlled trials (RCTs) investigated the heart health impact of aerobic, resistance, and combination training for patients with hypertension and found that all three types of training significantly decreased blood pressure levels.9,10 In addition, a 2021 systematic review of 15 RCTs found that compared to only aerobic or resistance training, a combined exercise routine that included aerobic plus resistance training was the most effective for improving weight, waist circumference, and diastolic blood pressure as well as for controlling glucose, insulin, and total triglyceride levels.11
+Alone or combined, these exercises have been associated with decreased blood pressure levels.9,10 A 2021 study found that a combined exercise routine that included aerobic plus resistance training was the most effective for:11

 DANCING, WALKING, AND RUNNING